 Note 2 - Mary Elizabeth Mapes Dodge (1831-1905) was born in New York City.
 She had a rough time when her husband left her behind with her two young children, and was found dead soon after.
 Although from a well-off family, Mary started to work as publisher and became a writer.
 Inspired by John Lothrop Motley's 'Rise of the Dutch Republic' and 'History of the United Netherlands', she wrote 'Hans Brinker, or the Silver Skates.
 It was published in 1865, and immediately was a bestseller.

-Note 3 - A few years after this blog post, the plans of Holwerd aan Zee have been abandoned in June 2024.
-The provincial government and Wetterskip Fryslân 'water authority Friesland' were not prepared to take the ownership and responsibility for the management of open-dyke construction.
-Bit silly conclusion after a decade of working on it together.
+Note 3 – A few years after this blog post, the plans of Holwerd aan Zee have been abandoned in June 2024.
+The provincial government of Friesland and Wetterskip Fryslân (‘water authority Friesland’) were not prepared to take the ownership and responsibility for the management of open-dyke construction.
+Bit silly conclusion after a decade of working on it together, and missing a unique opportunity make a coalition between a local community and stimulating biodiversity.
+Let’s hope wisdom comes with the years.

 Further reading